abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 ---

 # Jobs and CronJobs
-The job controller ensures one or more pods are executed and successfully terminate.
+The Job Controller ensures one or more Pods are executed and successfully terminate.
 Essentially a task executor that can be run in parallel.

 CronJobs are an extension of the Job Controller, and enable Jobs to be run on a schedule.